dshadoff/PCFX_Blox/README.md

 ## Current State

- 1) The Blox field of play is incomplete, though some aspects are approaching completion.
-The code is somewhat messy, as I have been required to include additional #define statements and other facilities which should be part of the base liberis functions; this refactoring will take place once the game is in a fully-working state.
+ 1) Blox is working and complete, except that the piece selection is not yet random (pseudo-random number generator functions still need to be created, and made into part of the support libraries.
+The code is somewhat messy, as I have been required to include additional #define statements and other facilities which should be part of the base liberis functions; this refactoring will take place soon.
+The code is currently in a state where it could be compared against the original PC Engine code however.

  2) Several tools have been written to support the palette and graphic data conversions required.
 These can be found at this (relatively) new repository: